 The controversial hamburger--oops!
 National Grand Theater--designed by Paul Andreu.
-It's the biggest project built near Tian'anmen since Mao's mausoleum and is said to be Jiang Zemin's monument--good reason for Chinese not to protest overloud.
-Here it's under construction and promising a 2,500-seat opera house, a 2,000-seat concert hall, a 1,200-seat theater, and smaller halls.
+It's the biggest project built near Tian'anmen since Mao's mausoleum and was said to be Jiang Zemin's monument--good reason for Chinese not to protest overloud.
+Here it's under construction, promising a 2,500-seat opera house, a 2,000-seat concert hall, a 1,200-seat theater, and smaller halls.

 Can East and West blend architecturally?
 Perhaps this home comes as close as any: it's a museum now, in honor of its last resident, Soong Ching Ling, Sun Yatsen's widow.

 No time for a reflective moment.
 As an executive says, there are only two speeds in China: fast and faster.

 Some holdouts: calligraphy practice in the park at the foot of Jingshan.